-Have you ever wondered if it was too late to dispute a credit card charge?
-Credit cards offer perhaps the most robust security of any form of payment, largely because of your legal rights to dispute a charge.
-Under the Fair Credit Billing Act of 1974 (FCBA), you can dispute charges to your credit card account for a number of reasons, including fraud, goods and services not received, and goods that are not delivered as specified at the time of purchase.
-Nevertheless, it is often unclear how long cardholders have to exercise this right.
+Credit cards offer perhaps the most robust security of any form of payment, largely because of cardholders’ legal rights to dispute a charge.
+Under the Fair Credit Billing Act of 1974 (FCBA), cardholders can dispute charges on their credit card accounts for a number of reasons, including fraud, goods and services not received, and goods that are not delivered as specified at the time of purchase.
+Despite these specifications, it may be unclear how long cardholders have to exercise their right to dispute a charge.

-Creditors then have 30 days to send a written acknowledgement to the cardholder and two billing cycles, or 90 days to take action.
-And according to the law, cardholders can only be held responsible for a maximum of $50 in the case of fraud.
+After a dispute is made, creditors then have 30 days to send a written acknowledgment to the cardholder and an additional two billing cycles, or 90 days, to take action.
+According to the law, cardholders can only be held responsible for a maximum of $50 in the case of fraud.

-The Fair Credit Billing Act is a fairly strong, consumer-friendly piece of legislation, and it is actually far more effective in practice than it is in writing.
-For example, practically every card issuer waives the customer’s $50 liability for fraudulent charges by offering a zero liability policy.
+The Fair Credit Billing Act is consumer-friendly legislation, and it is far more effective in practice than it is in writing.
+For example, many credit card issuers waive the customer’s $50 liability for fraudulent charges by offering a zero liability policy.

 When it comes to disputing charges, it is rarely necessary to file an initial dispute in writing.
-The vast majority of credit card issuers are willing to accept a dispute over the phone, and follow up with the cardholder in writing as required by the law, requesting further documentation to substantiate the claim.
-And in some cases involving minor amounts, card issuers will sometimes make an immediate decision in favor of their customer.
+The vast majority of credit card issuers are willing to accept a dispute over the phone and follow up with the cardholder in writing as required by the law to request further documentation to substantiate the claim.
+In some cases involving minor amounts, card issuers will sometimes make an immediate decision in favor of the customer.

 The same leniency is sometimes, but not always, granted to disputes filed after the FCBA’s 60-day deadline.
-For example, many card issuers will accept disputes related to recurring unauthorized charges.
+For example, some card issuers may accept disputes related to recurring unauthorized charges.
 In general, card issuers are more likely to waive the 60-day notification requirement if you can show clear proof of your claim, and when the card issuer still has a means to collect from the merchant.